giahuyto3107/DHCP-demo/README.md

 Correct Scope ID is set in dhcp_api.py.

 API host IP address & port are set correctly in the Flutter app.

 The network adapter is set to Bridged Mode.

 The firewall is disabled (or properly configured to allow port 5001).

+# 📬 Contact Info

+If you encounter any issues or need assistance:

+File an Issue: Report problems or ask questions on the GitHub Issues page.

+Email Support: Reach out via Gmail at giahuyto3107@gmail.com.